wldoui/DxBIN.GUI/README.md

 The application searches data only by number.

 >  If it takes you too long to search for a number
->  Either you have downloaded a too large database
+>  either you have downloaded a too large database
->  Or you're a fucking stupid nerd and idiot with old hardware❤.
+>  or you're a fucking stupid nerd and idiot with old hardware❤.

 ![ico](Resources/1.png)